ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 A few people are not aware of the version they are using or are still using very old versions from the 0.4.x series.

-Reminder: Please make sure to frequently update your code since several important bug fixes and security improvements have been added since 0.4.x!
+🚨 Please make sure to frequently update your code since several important bug fixes and security improvements have been added since 0.4.x!

 ![Versions Used](/img/2021/01/solidityversion.png)

 #### IDEs / Tooling

 50% of respondents stated they are using VSCode as a preferred editor to write Solidity.
-The second favorite editors was Vim (12.6%), followed by Remix (9.2%), IntelliJ (8.8%) and Atom (7.1%).
+The second favorite editor was Vim (12.6%), followed by Remix (9.2%), IntelliJ (8.8%) and Atom (7.1%).

 ![IDEs / Tooling](/img/2021/01/ide.png)